playztag/flashcards_001/src/components/cards/CardEditor.md

 ## Main Functionality
 1. Provide a canvas for drawing and manipulating shapes and text
-2. Allow switching between Side A and Side B of the card
+2. Display Side A and Side B of the card side by side
 3. Offer tools for adding rectangles, circles, and text elements
 4. Enable selection, movement, resizing, and deletion of elements
 5. Provide color selection for shapes and text